 Take the example of Chow Tai Fook, a famous Jewelry group in Hong Kong and China.
 The group decided to launch its activity on the e-commerce platform as a way to prepare for the new future way of consumption.
 However, the jewelry sector has to get the support of physical stores.
 Here an interesting article about jewelry demand for gold in China: Trends in jewelry demand for gold.

-According to the Jewelry Industry Report published by GlobeNewswire, the global jewelry market edged down in 2019, decreasing from 1.4% compared to 2018.
-Its revenues amounted to US$257,889m worldwide in 2021.
-However, even after the Covid-19 pandemic that had disastrous consequences for the jewelry industry, the Chinese jewelry market is still worth more than US$64,665m.
-As a matter of fact, China ranks first in the jewelry industry, followed by the United States.
+According to the Jewelry Industry Report published by GlobeNewswire, the global jewelry market edged down in 2019.
+But Its revenues amounted to US$298.40 billion in 2023.
+China ranks first in the jewelry industry, followed by the United States.

-In 2018, the jewelry market in China amounted to 697 billion yuan and is expected to reach 874 billion yuan by 2022.
+In 2022, luxury jewelry accounts for 38% of the Chinese jewelry market share, with a revenue of 13.71 billion USD and YoY growth of 2% compared to 2021.
 We can also note a rise in demand after the lockdown, as consumers were ready to buy products again.
-While most of us might think that Chinese consumers only want to buy luxury jewelry, it is indeed estimated that by 2021, 64% of sales in the jewelry industry will come from non-luxury goods.
+While most of us might think that Chinese consumers only want to buy luxury jewelry, it is indeed estimated that 64% of sales in the jewelry industry will come from non-luxury goods.
 So, even if you don’t sell luxury jewelry, you will be able to do business in China, targeting the Chinese middle class that is having a greater purchasing power.

 China: 1st Consumer of Luxury Items in the World